Every Labor Day weekend, an exciting event takes place in Cleveland: the Cleveland National Air Show.

 The Cleveland Air Show takes place at Burke Lakefront Airport, and draws more than 100,000 spectators each year to see aerial shows, military aircraft, and more.

-Note: Photos in this post are from the 2019 Cleveland National Air Show.
+Note: Photos in this post are from past Cleveland National Air Shows.

 When is the Cleveland National Air Show?